 - You may need additional assistance at home after your surgery.
 It is recommended that you make these arrangements with family or a friend prior to surgery.

-- Please do not eat anything after midnight prior to surgery.
-Clear liquids are okay to drink 4 hours prior to surgery.
-Please ask pre-op nurse to confirm the timing of your surgery when they call day before surgery.
+- Please do not eat or drink anything after midnight prior to surgery.
+A sip of water is okay with medication if needed.
+Please ask the pre-op nurse to confirm the timing of your surgery when they call the day before surgery.

 - Please follow your doctor’s instructions regarding your regular medications before surgery.
 If advised to take them after midnight, you should take them with only a sip of water.

 - You should shower with anti-bacterial soap the night before surgery.
 Special wipes will be used in pre-op the day of your surgery provided by the hospital.